 Winter Activities

-The activities you choose to do, will largely determine what layers you’ll want to bring.
-Do you need to be in layers that allow for a lot of movement like cross-country skiing?
+The activities you choose to do for your winter adventure in Alaska will largely determine what layers you’ll want to bring.
+Do you need to be in layers that allow for a lot of movement, like cross-country skiing?
 Or do you just need warm enough layers to stay out into the late evening for aurora lights viewing?

 When you put on all of your layers, make sure there is some air circulation between your shell and your body.
 This will help keep you significantly warmer.
 It is also why your feet will get cold if there isn’t enough space in your boots.

 When I said that I packed just about all of the warm clothes I had, I was not joking.
-I brought my warmest base layers, mid-layers, and outer layers when I created my packing list for Alaska in Winter.
-For each of the items I packed, I described them below and included them in the printable packing list below.
+I included my warmest base layers, mid-layers, and outer layers on my packing list for Alaska in Winter.
+For each item I packed, I described it below and included it in the printable packing list at the end of the post.

 Base Layers

-Base layers are one of the most important articles of clothing that you can wear in the winter.
+Base layers, aka long underwear, are one of the most important articles of clothing that you can wear in the winter.
 If you do not have a good base layer, I cannot stress enough how important they are for keeping you warm and dry.

-The base layer will wick sweat, because, yes, even in negative-degree temperatures you will sweat.
+The base layer will wick sweat, because, yes, even in negative-degree temperatures, you will sweat.
 Sweating in this cold weather is extremely dangerous because it can bring your body’s temperature down to extremely cold temperatures.
-What you want is a layer that will keep you warm and pull that moisture away from your body.
+What you want your first layers to keep you warm and pull that moisture away from your body.

 Just like the Smartwool bottoms, the base layer top is a solid favorite.
 I own the base layer top in two colors.
 They’re excellent for every winter occasion.